lmiller1990/design-pattenrns-for-vuejs/INTRO.md

 We start of with some patterns for `props`, as well as a discussion around one of the most fundamental ideas in this book, *separation of concerns*.
 We proceed to cover a wide variety of design patterns for events, forms, components, renderless components, feature separation with the Composition API, and everything else you'll need to know to create well engineered Vue.js applications.

-Finally, each section ends with some exercises to help you improve and practice what you learned.
-The source code, including all the solutions for the exercises, is included in the source code (and the appendix of this book) so you can check your solutions.
+Finally, most sections end with some exercises to help you improve and practice what you learned.
+The source code, including all the solutions for the exercises are [included in the source code](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code), so you can check your solutions.

-Each section is independant; you don't need to read it in order, so if there is a particular section you are interested in, feel free to skip to it.
+Each section is independent; you don't need to read it in order, so if there is a particular section you are interested in, feel free to skip to it.
 Try to think of this book as a reference tool; I hope it is something you can come back to for years to come and learn something useful each time.

 I hope this has given you a good idea of what to expect.
 If you have any feedback, questions ors comments, or just want to chat about Vue and testing, feel free to reach out via email or Twitter (find my most up to date contact details on the website you got this book).